outhordev/docspace/docs/themes/02-theme-gallery/06-deepspace.md

 The starfield animation is built from pure CSS radial gradients at three scale layers, each drifting independently.
 The nebula overlay uses soft radial gradients for color without impacting readability.

 > [!NOTE]
-> Deep Space is the default `homeTheme` in `docspace.config.ts`.
+> Deep Space is the default `defaultTheme` in `docspace.config.ts`.
 It's designed to look impressive on landing pages while remaining readable for long-form documentation.

 ### Tags